Imperal Docs

 • "Purge all history" with no recovery = "destructive"

-Missing id_projection for compound tool names
+Missing id_projection on a chain-callable tool

 ctx.skeleton access in handlers (V24)